OrsonHannath/Particle-Simulator/README.md

 # Particle-Simulator
 Particle Simulator programmed in C++.
 Ability to change between different particle sorting algorithms to optimize collision physics.
+Ability to render simulation to a series of frames compilable using https://github.com/OrsonHannath/Video-Compiler.

 ## Particle Sorting Algorithms
 ### Brute